Neighbor Power Indy Greatriarchs

 Jeanne has always been a part of making HMP a viable and vibrant neighborhood, and that continues to this day, with service to the Neighborhood Association and her coordination of delivering The Urban Times.
 She still loves to garden and is no stranger to physical work!
 She has a big heart and has helped many in need.
 Jeanne is committed to supporting The Arts: Hedback Theater, Footlite Musicals, and The Indianapolis Symphony where she was an usher for many years (just to name a few).
 She played a key role in establishing the neighborhood foundation, which focused on building acquisition, and saving buildings like what is now known as Foundry Provisions.
 She strongly believes that a connected neighborhood is a great neighborhood and has inspired countless others to be kind to one another - because that's the way it should be.

-At the 2020 Neighbor Power Indy, we honored the following five Greatriachs:
+At Neighbor Power Indy 2020, we honored the following five Greatriachs:

 Hillside neighborhood of Martindale-Brightwood